Ameyanagi/Install_Demeter/README.md

  [../apache_x.x/src] ../apache_x.x/src
 ```

 If there is dependencies missing, try installing again.
-It will resume.
+The installation will resume by the same command.
 ```bash
 ./Build installdeps
 ```